brunorijsman/dske-python/docs/protocol-guide.md

 For more details about the implementation see the [developer guide](/docs/developer-guide.md).

+## Key relaying

+TODO

+## Message authentication

+TODO

+## Pool ownership

+TODO

 ## Client onboarding

+Now that we have explained the basic concepts behind the DSKE protocol, we are finally ready to describe the actual protocol in detail.
+We start with client onboarding.

 The following ladder diagram shows the onboarding of a new client in the network.
 Note that all the steps in the ladder diagram are red, which means that they are all